-Editor’s note: The opinions expressed in this commentary are the author’s alone.
+Editor’s note: The opinions expressed in this commentary — the first in a four-part series — are the author’s alone.
 Chris Brown is the founder of Venture Legal where he represents startups, freelancers, and small businesses.
 This column is intended to be general in detail and does not constitute legal advice.

 For many new businesses, the value of their intellectual property will exceed the value of their physical assets.
 Unfortunately, the laws which protect intellectual property are not always intuitive and are often blurry.
 In a four-part series for Startland News, we’ll explore what entrepreneurs should know about copyrights, trademarks, trade secrets, and patents.
 And we’ll start with copyrights.